grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 * [X] Do a grep for the mispelling "Grackel"
 * [X] Grep "sub with the ram" and make sure it isn't used too much now that we know the boat is named the Grackle
 * [X] check --- emdashes are actually correct in all compiled formats.
 Also check ligatures for quotes.
 See: https://www.uv.es/wikibase/doc/cas/pandoc_manual_2.7.3.wiki?33
-* [ ] I keep going back and forth on chapter numbers:
+* [X] I keep going back and forth on chapter numbers:
 	* On one hand, the book is very linear.
 Maybe numbers make sense for their subtle "pull" feeling?
 	* On the other hand, do they do anything if you have chapter headers? (which I AM convinced I should keep now)
+	* keep the chapter numbers.
 * [X] need to add at least one more reference to "Handsome Gregory" later in the book.
 	* Added it as the last thing Hemi says to Gregory
 * [X] somewhere later in the book where the batteries are depleting, add: "Save our batteries, let's spin only one wheel."